jlmelville/sneer/docs/dimensionality.md

  \right]
 $$

-Continuing with the assumption that we're dealing with an exponential function, the gradient of the weight with respect to the precision parameter, $\beta_i$,
+The gradient of the exponential weight with respect to the precision parameter, $\beta_i$,
 is:

 $$